jjtoth/sox-make-learning-duets/README.md

 Patches, suggestions, and some sort of test suite would be very welcome.

-If the tracks you get aren't aligned (presumably because there are varying lengths added to the beginning, the duets won't be in sync.
+If the tracks you get aren't aligned (presumably because there are varying lengths added to the beginning), the duets won't be in sync.
 I recommend using Audacity to time shift them.